Leadership and Service Council

 - Assisting with the planning and execution of other events sponsored by Civic Engagement, including Civic Engagement Fairs, Blazers on Break, and Summer Service Weekends

-Into the Streets Day of Service: Into the Streets occurs in March and November.
-It is a day of service in which students, faculty, and administrators from the UAB campus participate in a variety of community service projects in the Birmingham area.
+Into the Streets: A day of service occurring each March and November in which UAB students, faculty, and administrators participate in a variety of community service projects in the Birmingham area.

 MLK Day of Service: Occurring each January, MLK Day of Service honors the legacy of Dr. Martin Luther King, Jr. with a student-led day of service.
 Projects include interaction with the elderly, home repairs and builds, neighborhood clean-ups, and more.